pygaurav/mcp-trino/docs/oauth.md

-# OAuth Implementation Plan for Trino MCP Server with mcp-go v0.33.0
+# OAuth Implementation Plan for Trino MCP Server

-Based on the mcp-go v0.33.0 OAuth 2.1 capabilities and Claude Code native OAuth support, here's a simplified plan for implementing OAuth support leveraging the built-in MCP Authorization specification:
+Based on Claude Code native OAuth support and custom server-side OAuth implementation, here's a plan for adding OAuth 2.1 authentication to the Trino MCP server:

 ## Prerequisites